 My "That is the Best %$(* Smoothie You Have Ever Made Me" Smoothie

-(named by my husband)
+(named by my husband)1 frozen banana

 1 large handful blackberries or blueberries